hireslab/Pub_LocalizationBehavior/README.md

 ![Alt text](./pictures/localization_models.png)

+## Requirements
+All code was written and tested on MATLAB 2018b.
+Specific toolboxes from Mathworks may be required.

 ## Data Availability:
-Data structure for Cheung et al. 2019 hosted on Hires Lab Dropbox at (https://www.dropbox.com/s/0oxsc4uix5zd9dl/BV.mat).
+Data structures for Cheung et al. 2019 hosted on Hires Lab Dropbox at (https://www.dropbox.com/s/0oxsc4uix5zd9dl).